lumoshive-academy/be-chapter-39/README.md

-# be-chapter-39
+# be-golang-chapter-39
-this repo for chapter 39
+this repo for golang chapter 39